joshhighet/bebop/README.md

 if given credentials, both censys & shodan can be used to for enrichment, see the above diagram for specific use criteria

+_using one, any or all external data repositories is optional and only done when authorisation parameters are explicitly provided_

 - to leverage Censys, provide both your `CENSYS_API_ID` and the accompanying `CENSYS_API_SECRET`.
 > you can fetch this from [search.censys.io/account/api](https://search.censys.io/account/api)

 - to leverage Shodan, provide your `SHODAN_API_KEY`.
 > you can fetch this from [account.shodan.io](https://account.shodan.io)

+- to leverage Binaryedge, provide your `BINARYEDGE_API_KEY`
+> you can fetch this from [app.binaryedge.io/account/api](https://app.binaryedge.io/account/api)

 if you have already built the image locally, run